 efficient.

-It consists of a box about eight inches square, one foot in length,
+It consists of a box about eight inches square, on

 and open at both ends.
 In the centre of the top board a hole of the